SanketKD/core-java-assignments/README.md

 |Time : 12:45|Time : 3:30|
 |Input : hour = 12, Minute = 45|Input : hour = 3, Minute = 30|
 |Output : 112.5°|Output : 75°|

+## 3. Implement Queue using only one stack: [**queue-using-one-stack**](https://github.com/SanketKD/core-java-assignments/tree/master/queue-using-one-stack)
+Create a custom implementation of queue by using stack.
+Make sure that you use only one stack.

+    public void enqueue(T value)
+	public T dequeue()